dartmouth-cs98/dartmouth-cs98.github.io/slides/04_design/index_slides.md

 ???
 * other people have made pretty designs,  look at them, use them for inspiration, copy them as best you can
 * you've all been keeping these already right?
-* inspiration boards are the biggest difference between good designers and pretenders.  if a designer starts with an inspiration board you can see their thought process and it is obvious in the final product that they thought about what they were making
+* inspiration boards are the **biggest difference between good designers and pretenders**.  if a designer starts with an inspiration board you can see their thought process and it is obvious in the final product that they thought about what they were making

 ---